block-hczhai/block2-preview/docs/source/user/keywords.rst

 lowmem\_noise
     Optional.
 If given, the noise step will require less memory but potentially worse openmp load-balancing.

+dm\_noise
+    Optional.
+If given, the density matrix noise will be used instead of the default perturbative noise.
+    Density matrix noise is much cheaper but not very effective.

 cutoff
     Optional.
 Followed by a small float number.
 States with eigenvalue below this number will be discarded, even when the bond dimension is large enough to keep this state.
 Default is 1E-14.